EswariVidya/azure_resume_challenge100/README.md

 git rm -r --cached infra/.terraform
 ```
 And to go one level up commit
 `git reset --soft HEAD~1` undoes the last commit but keeps all your changes staged.
+(Used when unwanted files commited/Wrong commitmessgaed updated)

 - Updated the test_app.py file according to functio_app.py changes thanks to Google Gemini.
 -